 Two decades later, Coppola is still making music, albeit for a smaller audience.
 Her latest release, “Hypocrites,” was crowdfunded via PledgeMusic and dropped this past summer.
 Not only is it among her timeliest records – it’s loosely a concept album mocking technology and hipsters – but it’s also among her best.
 Gone are the days of ’60s sampling and tales of cartoonish alter egos.
 In their place are wry commentary on our tech obsession and idiosyncrasies.

 For this record, her twelfth, technology replaces racism and the work world as her #1 enemy.
-On “Facetime Continuum,” she plays the role of a techie who unplugs her boyfriend’s life support so that she can charge her iPhone; the Auto-tune, though it has destroyed many a song, works well in this context: it evokes T-Pain and adds to the song’s technological focus.
+On “Facetime Continuum,” she plays the role of a techie who unplugs her boyfriend’s life support so that she can charge her iPhone; the Auto-Tune, though it has destroyed many a song, works well in this context: it evokes T-Pain and adds to the song’s technological focus.

-Despite the fact that the album occasionally veers to the overly conceptual – from the Autotune to the incessant heckling of hipsters – it’s a fun listen nonetheless, and one of the better records in her discography.
+Despite the fact that the album occasionally veers to the overly conceptual – from the Auto-Tune to the incessant heckling of hipsters – it’s a fun listen nonetheless, and one of the better records in her discography.
 At best, the album will make you think; at the very least, it will make you chuckle.

 This piece has been published in Teen Ink’s monthly print magazine.